smerapala/smerap.github.io/index.md

 ### About Smera

-Smera is a sophomore at the Ohio State University majoring in Computer Science and Engineering and minoring in Economics and Psychology.
-She hopes to go into a field in bioinformatics someday.
+Smera is a senior at the Ohio State University majoring in Computer Science and Engineering and minoring in Psychology.

 ### Past Projects